 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

 These gifts for tween boys are aimed at roughly the ages of 10- to 13-years-old, the stage of maturing kid and not yet full-on teen.
-We tried to think of a high-quality gift for all kinds of boys.
-Whether your tween likes the outdoors, sports, reading, science, or games, we’ve got a variety of ideas.
+We tried to think of a high-quality gift for all kinds of preteen boys.
+Whether your middle schooler likes the outdoors, sports, reading, science, or games, we’ve got a variety of ideas.

 3×3 Speed Cube